The Force is Strong in Los Angeles

 Whether it's May the 4th (aka Star Wars Day) or any time of year, the Entertainment Capital of the World offers many ways for fans to celebrate Star Wars.

-With the May 4th premiere of Tales of the Empire on Disney+ and the upcoming live action series The Acolyte in June, try to contain your excitement - or as Yoda said, “Do.
+With Andor Season 2 now streaming on Disney+, Tales of the Underworld premiering on May the 4th and Season 3 of Visions on October 29, try to contain your excitement - or as Yoda said, “Do.
 Or do not.
 There is no try.”

 Academy Museum of Motion Pictures

-These ARE the droids you're looking for at the spectacular Academy Museum of Motion Pictures.
-Opened in September 2021, the museum houses more than 13 million objects in a 300,000 square-foot campus designed by Pritzker Prize-winning architect Renzo Piano.
+These ARE the droids you're looking for at the spectacular Academy Museum of Motion Pictures, which houses more than 13 million objects in a 300,000 square-foot campus designed by Pritzker Prize-winning architect Renzo Piano.

 SCHEDULE

-• Community Mural (11am–2pm) - Come to the Dark Side or support the Rebellion by adding colors and drawings on a collaborative mural at the Disney Piazza inspired by the Star Wars universe.
+• Community Mural (10:30am–2pm) - Come to the Dark Side or support the Rebellion by adding colors and drawings on a collaborative mural at the Disney Piazza inspired by the Star Wars universe.

 • Star Wars: Episode VI - Return of the Jedi (11am) - Screening in the David Geffen Theater.
 This is a separate ticketed event.

 • Force Training Demo (1pm) - Are you Force sensitive?
-Learn the ways of the Jedi with an interactive demonstration in the Sidney Poitier Grand Lobby.
+Learn the ways of the Force with an interactive performance by Skywalker Temple in the Sidney Poitier Grand Lobby.
+All ages are welcomed.

 Fanny's

-On May the 4th, the museum's on-site restaurant, Fanny's is offering house-made chocolates, Wookie cookies, and more sweet treats until 6pm.
+On May the 4th, the museum's on-site restaurant, Fanny's is offering Star Wars-themed specials: Wookie Cookies, Lightsaber Cookies, Bantha Milk and Yoda Soda.
+Perfect for Jedis, rebels and droids alike!

 C-3PO cosplay at Scum & Villainy Cantina on May the 4th